-On May 5, 1891, 23 Commonwealth was purchased from the estate of Ezra Farnsworth by Mrs. Cora (Lyman) Shaw, the widow of Gardiner Howland Shaw, who, in the early 1860s, had owned the land on which the house was built.
-She lived at 1 Joy, where she continued to live during the 1890-1891 and 1891-1892 winter seasons.
+On May 5, 1891, 23 Commonwealth was purchased from the estate of Ezra Farnsworth by Cora (Lyman) Shaw, the widow of Gardiner Howland Shaw (who, in the early 1860s, had owned the land on which the house was built).
+She lived at 1 Joy, where she continued to live during the 1891-1892 winter season.

 23 Commonwealth was not listed in the 1891 and 1892 Blue Books, and it probably was at this time that 25 Commonwealth was expanded, affecting the party wall between the two houses.

 Cora Shaw moved to 23 Commonwealth by the 1892-1893 winter season (in November of 1892, her former home at 1 Joy became the Diocesan House of the Episcopal Church Association).
 She also maintained a home, Witchwood, in Pride’s Crossing.

 Mrs. Shaw was joined at 23 Commonwealth by her son, Francis Shaw, a widower, and his two surviving children, Francis Shaw, Jr., and Miriam Shaw.
 They also had lived with her at 1 Joy.
 Francis Shaw owned a farm in New Braintree and later in Wayland, Five Points farm, where he raised Guernsey cattle.
 His wife, Mary Peabody (Sears) Shaw, had died in November of 1890.